The LEN Function is categorized under Excel TEXT functions. The function will return the length of a given text string.

 The LEN function uses only one argument:

-1. Text (required argument) – It is the text for which we wish to calculate the length.
+1. Text (required argument) – This is the text for which we wish to calculate the length.
 We can provide the text argument for the function:

 How to use the LEN Function in Excel?